-RPLG Partner Linda Ross and Partner Ruth Bond earned recognition as Top 100 Women Lawyers on the Daily Journal’s 2021 list, which honors leaders in the legal profession throughout California.
+RPLG Partner Linda Ross earned recognition as a Top 100 Women Lawyer on the Daily Journal’s 2021 list, which honors leaders in the legal profession throughout California.
 Linda first made the list in 2019 along with Founding Partner Louise Renne.
-Ruth places for the second consecutive year having first been recognized in 2020.

 The Daily Journal noted Linda’s influential position at the forefront of pension reform litigation, particularly her roles in two recent high-profile cases before the California Supreme Court: writing an amicus brief submitted by the League of California Cities in a case addressing vested pension rights and representing the Central Contra Costa Sanitary District in a successful petition to uphold a provision mitigating pension spiking.
 The profile also highlighted Linda’s current flagship cases and recent wins in the labor law field.